Shriya-20/Shriya-20/README.md

 ✨ _Welcome to my GitHub profile!_ ✨

-- 🔭 I’m currently working on gesture recognition projects using machine learning and deep learning techniques.
 - 🌱 I’m learning more about web development and advanced machine learning algorithms.
 - 👯 I’m looking to collaborate on projects related to AI, data science, and enhancing accessibility through technology.
 - 📫 How to reach me: [bhatshriya20@gmail.com](mailto:bhatshriya20@gmail.com)